quintoandar/butterfree/GITFLOW.md

 git pull origin staging
 git checkout -b release/0.4.0

-# finalize the changelog, dump the version into setup.py, then:
+# finalize the changelog, dump the version into setup.py and update the documentation then:
+make update-docs
-git add CHANGELOG.md
+git add .
 git commit -m "release 0.4.0"

 # rebase against master, which we're going to merge into